 Already in shawls and stoles for 20 years, Pashmilon has recently opened its manufacturing facility in Srinagar.
-They export to of Europe and Middle East.
+They export to of Europe and the Middle East.
 Earlier, Akeel says, competing in the Kashmir market was easy.
 Not any more.
 “Kashmiri girls follow European trends.
-What ever I export to Europe, I sell here as well,” says Akeel, who prefers stoles with Kashmiri embroidery and lace, which gives it western touch and they sell like hot cakes in Kashmir as well as in Europe.
+Whatever I export to Europe, I sell here as well,” says Akeel, who prefers stoles with Kashmiri embroidery and lace, which gives it western touch and they sell like hotcakes in Kashmir as well as in Europe.

-After sourcing raw material from China, Mangolia, and Italy, Akeel tests from SGS based in Honk Kong.
-“We test our material because our business is trust based,” Akeel said.
-He claims lack of raw material locally.
-Eighty percent of wool produced in Ladakh, he claims, goes to Oswal’s in Ludhiana, the makers of Monte Carlo brand.
+After sourcing raw material from China, Mongolia, and Italy, Akeel tests from SGS based in Hong Kong.
+“We test our material because our business is trust-based,” Akeel said.
+He claims a lack of raw material locally.
+Eighty per cent of wool produced in Ladakh, he claims, goes to Oswal’s in Ludhiana, the makers of the Monte Carlo brand.
 And their Pashmina is expensive.
 But products are totally Kashmir made.

-Goni Khan, City’s major apparel retail market has shops stuffed with Ludhiana made woolen products.
-Retailers say almost 95 percent of what they sell comes from Ludhiana and the rest from Amritsar.
+Goni Khan, City’s major apparel retail market has shops stuffed with Ludhiana made woollen products.
+Retailers say almost 95 per cent of what they sell comes from Ludhiana and the rest from Amritsar.

 Readymade stocks apart, almost every material for local manufacture comes from Ludhiana.
 “We get every kind of raw material including Cashmilon and tweed from Ludhiana and even threads to stitch pherans,” insists Khan.
 “Our pherans are also stitched by non-locals.”